FreeCAD/freecad.workbench_starterkit/docs/commands.md

 # Code Snippets
-There is no way to add a button, menue entry from python to a workbench which is added with c++.
+There is no way to add a button, menu entry from python to a workbench which is added with c++.
 So here is a comparison how to do that with python and with c++.

 ## Adding a command:
 This can be done either with python or c++.